Your braces are extremely delicate.

 Archwire – the wire that connects all the teeth.

-Alastics or modules – the colourful tiny elastic that hold the archwire into the bracket.
+Modules or ligos – the colourful tiny elastic that hold the archwire into the bracket.
 These are changed at each appointment.

 Chain – as above but joined together to close spaces.